Authary/PCA/README.md

 ====

 You are free to use this module.
-If you do something interesting with it, please tell Alexandre Bazin.
+If you do something interesting with it, please tell Alexandre Bazin: contact [at] alexandrebazin.com.

 STRUCTURES